ultraembedded/core_usb_bridge/README.md

 This component is a USB (CDC-ACM / USB Serial) to AXI4-Lite bus master bridge.
 This IP enumerates as a full speed (12Mbit/s) USB device which can then be used to read / write to memories / peripherals in your FPGA based SoC.

-The PHY / transceiver are built in, requiring no additional external hardware other than a USB port connected to the FPGA I/Os.
+The PHY / transceiver are built in requiring no additional external hardware other than a USB port connected to the FPGA I/Os.

-##### Cloning
+#### Cloning

 This repo contains submodules, and to clone them run the following command;